 Despite two housing crashes, real house prices show a remorseless upward trend.
 The limited supply also tends to make house prices more volatile.
 Because supply is relatively inelastic a small change in demand can cause a significant change in price.
 This is a major factor behind the UK housing market’s tendency to boom and bust.

-2. Housing will become more expensive as percentage of income
+2. Housing will become more expensive as the percentage of income

-If the long term trend of rising population combined with limited supply, this is likely to squeeze prices higher.
+If the long-term trend of the rising population is combined with limited supply, this is likely to squeeze prices higher.
 See more at UK housing affordability.

 Type of Property

 3. Growth in wealth inequality.
 Rising house prices benefit homeowners (typically older people).
 However, it reduces living standards of those without a home.
 The UK will increasingly become divided between those who own a home and those who don’t.

 4. Upward pressure on rental prices.
 The shortage of housing will put upward pressure on the price of rented accommodation.
 Housing costs will take a bigger share of people’s incomes affecting their discretionary income.

 The ONS now publish stats by a nation within UK – England, Scotland, Wales.

 Local authority housing stock has plummeted due to the popular right-to-buy scheme and transfer of housing stock to housing associations.